inertiajs/inertia/README.md

 ## About Inertia.js

-Inertia.js lets builders ship modern single-page applications in React, Vue, or Svelte without building an API.
+Inertia.js lets builders ship modern single-page applications in Angular, React, Vue, or Svelte without building an API.
 Your backend keeps doing what it already does well: routing, controllers, models, authorization, validation.
 Instead of returning a template, it returns a page component with its data.
 Inertia connects the two halves, so a click never triggers a full page reload.

 It all stays in one application: one codebase, one router, one source of truth, and the single-page experience your users expect.
 Fewer moving parts means fewer decisions between an idea and a production application, whether a human or an agent is writing the code.